 For comparison, when you start Xcode, the first thing you see is the Welcome to Xcode screen, similar to the following figure.

 Visual Studio is very similar.
 You'll see the Start Page, as shown in the following figure.

 To create a new app, start by making a project by doing one of the following:

 - In the Start area, tap New Project.

 - Tap the File menu, and then tap New Project.

 For comparison, when you create a new project in Xcode, you see a list of project templates like those shown in the following figure.

 In Visual Studio, there are also several project templates to choose from, as shown in the following figure.

-For this walkthrough, tap Visual C#, and then tap Blank App (XAML).
+For this walkthrough, tap Visual C#, and then tap Store Apps, Universal Apps and Blank App (Universal Apps).
 In the Name box, type "MyApp", and then tap OK.
 Visual Studio creates and then displays your first project.
 Now you can begin to design your app and add code to it.